Religious views of the Beatles: Post-Beatles

 After the break-up of the Beatles, Lennon continued to reject religious teaching and organised religions.
 His 1971 single "Imagine" has been described as an "atheist anthem".
 He sings about his beliefs in the song "God", in which he states, "I don't believe in magic, I Ching, the Bible, tarot, Jesus, Buddha, mantra, the Gita and yoga".
 Although he commonly rejected the notion of religion, he did claim to have a spiritual side.
-In 1977, Lennon briefly converted to Christianity after becoming a fan of several televangelists, and corresponded with some, including Oral Roberts and Pat Robertson.
+As for "The Maharishi," John said, "(He) was good for me, like anybody who has something to tell you that you don’t know enough about.
+He was no substitute for anything, though.
+There's a lot of good in Christianity, but you've got to learn the basics, and the basics from the Eastern beliefs, and work them together for yourself...
+I’d like to be like Christ, in a pure sense... love is a great gift, like a precious flower or something.
+You have to... look after it... you have to protect it."
+In 1977, Lennon briefly converted to Christianity (and claimed to be born-again) after becoming a fan of several televangelists, and corresponded with some, including Oral Roberts and Pat Robertson.
 In an interview conducted in September 1980, three months before his death, Lennon told Playboy journalist David Sheff: "People always got the image I was an anti-Christ or antireligion.
 I'm not.
 I'm a most religious fellow."
 When talking about Bob Dylan's new-found Christianity, Lennon said, "But the whole religion business suffers from the 'Onward, Christian Soldiers' bit.
 There's too much talk about soldiers and marching and converting.
 I'm not pushing Buddhism, because I'm no more a Buddhist than I am a Christian, but there's one thing I admire about the religion [Buddhism]: There's no proselytizing."
+Furthermore, Lennon wrote and recorded the original songs “Talking With Jesus” and “You Saved My Soul.”
+“You Saved My Soul” was one of Lennon's final demos and final composition.
+Lennon’s long-time personal assistant, Fred Seaman, also observed in 1984 that “John was deeply religious, though in a most unconventional fashion.
+He viewed The Bible as a universal symbolic drama that was enacted daily in front of our eyes.”